 Explanation

 Welcome to the Explanation section of the cmdlang documentation.
-Here, we delve into the details of how cmdlang works, its design principles, and our future plans.
-This section is intended to provide a deeper understanding of the project for developers and contributors.
+This section covers how cmdlang works, its design principles, and our future plans.

 Architecture